-M. Pending and Unpending Claims During Grace Period Months
+N. Pending and Unpending Claims During Grace Period Months

-In the case of an enrollee receiving APTCs who is delinquent in their premium payment, HealthSource RI will provide a grace period of three consecutive months, as described above.
-During this grace period, health insurance company actions surrounding any claims incurred by the enrollee are dependent upon the following timeline: 445
+In the case of an enrollee who is delinquent in their premium payment, HealthSource RI will provide a grace period of three consecutive months, as described above.
+During this grace period, health insurance company actions surrounding any claims incurred by the enrollee are dependent upon the following timeline: 449

 - During the first month of the grace period, the health insurance company will pay all appropriate claims for services rendered to the enrollee. - During the second and third month of the grace period, the health insurance company may pend claims for services rendered to the enrollee.
 Pending claims mean that the customer may have to pay the full price for the service at the point of service and have the opportunity to submit claims to their health insurance company for reimbursement at a later date if premium payment is made for the pended coverage month.
-If payment is never made for the overdue premium, the individual is eventually termed from coverage in accordance with the dates outlined in Section D. Health insurance companies retain the right to collect upon unpaid premiums for months during which claims for services rendered to the enrollees are paid by the health insurance companies. - Once a customer has entered their grace period, payment must be made in full, including any past due amount, in order to have coverage unpended.
-Partial payments will not adjust the grace period months.
+If payment is never made for the overdue premium, the individual may eventually be terminated from coverage in accordance with the dates outlined in Section E. Health insurance companies retain the right to collect upon unpaid premiums for months during which claims for services rendered to the enrollees are paid by the health insurance companies.